XRPLF/clio/README.md

 # clio
 clio is an XRP Ledger API server. clio is optimized for RPC calls, over websocket or JSON-RPC.
-Validated historical ledger and transaction data is stored in a more space efficient format, using up to 4 times less space than rippled. clio can be configured to store data in Postgres, Cassandra or ScyllaDB, allowing for scalable read throughput.
+Validated historical ledger and transaction data is stored in a more space efficient format, using up to 4 times less space than rippled. clio can be configured to store data in Apache Cassandra or ScyllaDB, allowing for scalable read throughput.
 Multiple clio nodes can share access to the same dataset, allowing for a highly available cluster of clio nodes, without the need for redundant data storage or computation.